+Introduction

+5

-In troduct tion 5
+1 5

 1.1 STEAMonEdu project 7

-2 Defi nitions and criteria 3
+2 Def initions and criteria 8

-2.1 Definitions 3
+2.1 Definitions

-2.1.: 1 Educational practices 3

-2.1.2 2 STE(A)M approach 3
+2.1.1

+2.1.2 ·

-2.2 Principles and Criteria 3
+2.2 Principles and Criteria

-2.2.2 ۱ Principles ٤ 3
+2.2.1 ·

-2.2.2 2 Criteria10)
+2.2.2 •

-3 List of good practices 2
+3 Lict of good practices

+.
+LIST • •

-3.1 Visions of the future / Science fiction (STEAM oriented)12 2
+3.1 Visions of the future / Science fiction (STE(A)M oriented) 12

-3.2 Create a smart home with Calliope 13 3
+3.2 Create a smart home with Calliope 14

-3.3 FairytaleMathematics14 1
+3.3 Fairytale Mathematics 16

-3.4 EuroSTEAM 5
+3.4 EuroSTE(A)M 18

-3.5 Creating music with SonicPi 3
+3.5 Creating music with SonicPi 20

-3.6 Makers in the classroom at Raval district (Barcelona) 19 9
+3.6 Makers in the classroom at Raval district (Barcelona) 20

-3.7 CODINC "Coding for inclusion" 22 L
+3.7 CODINC "Coding for inclusion" 23

-3.8 GoodNewsnotFakeNews 3
+3.8 GoodNewsnotFakeNews 25

-3.9 tv INNOV@DIDATTICA: STEAM, THINKERING & CLIL on a scientific web radio and web 25)
+3.9 web tv INNOV@DIDATTICA: STE(A)M, THINKERING & CLIL on a scientific w eb radio and

-3.10 "In the traces of Pythagoras" 5
+3.10 "In the traces of Pythagoras" 29

-3.11 Scratch și Gool!28 3
+3.11 Scratch și Gool!
+31

+3.12 Turtle Coder and the Turtle Coding Box 32

-2 List of tables
+List of tables

-Table 1.
-Visions of the future / Science fiction .
-12
+Table 1: Visions of the future / Science fiction (STE(A)M oriented) 12

 Table 2.
-Create a Smart home with Calliope .
-13
+Visions of the future / Science fiction 13

 Table 3.
-Fairytale Mathematics .
-15
+Create a Smart home with Calliope 15

 Table 4.
-EuroSTEAM .
-17
+Fairytale Mathematics 17

 Table 5.
-Creating music with Sonic Pi .
-19
+EuroSTE(A)M 19

 Table 6.
-Makers in the classroom at Raval district (Barcelona) .
-20
+Creating music with Sonic Pi 20

 Table 7.
-CODINC "Coding for Inclusion" .
-22
+Makers per la inclusió (Makers for inclusion) 22

 Table 8.
-GoodNews not FakeNews .
-24
+CODINC "Coding for Inclusion" 24

 Table 9.
-INNOV@DIDATTICA: STEAM, THINKERING & CLIL on a scientific web radio and we eb

-tv .
-25
+GoodNewsnotFakeNews 26

 Table 10.
+INNOV@DIDATTICA: STE(A)M, THINKERING & CLIL on a scientific web rac dio and web

+tv 28

+Table 11.
 "In the traces of Pythagoras" (a programming robots approach of Pythagoras

-theorem) .
-27
+theorem) 30

-Table 11.
-Scratch și Gool! .
-28
+Table 12.
+Scratch și Gool!
+31

+Table 13.
+Turtle Coder and the Turtle Coding Box 33

-3 Introduction
+1 Introduction

-This first experimental version of the Guide prepares the ground for subsequent research activities, identifying 11 successful practices, from which it is possible to obtain lessons relating to the training needs of teachers interested in adopting the STE(A)M approach to teaching.As a result of research and creative techniques that will be instrumental among the members of the community, the STE(A)M education framework will be produced, which will include competences, policies, methodologies, educational objects, etc.
+This Guide of STE(A)M Education Practices describes 12 successful practices that provide useful insights for teachers interested in adopting the STE(A)M approach to educational activities.
+As a result of research and creative techniques that will be instrumental among the members of the community, the STE(A)M education framework will be produced, which will include competences, policies, methodologies, educational objects, etc.

-The Guide is also intended to fuel discussion among the STEAMonEdu community members, providing them with examples, ideas and a baseline for benchmarking their own practices and projects.
+The Guide is also intended to fuel discussion among the STE(A)MonEdu community members, providing them with examples, ideas and a baseline for benchmarking their own practices and projects.

-The Guide describes each practice in a concise format, with links to the online repository, so that it can be used in different contexts.
-For each practice, the following information is available:
+The Guide describes each practice in a concise format, with link to the online repository, so that it can be used in different contexts.
+For each practice the following information are available:

-- Basic information (title, language, date, keywords, country, author, audience, applicability area, educational framework); - Description (including the reason, purpose, and a summary); - List of resources; - Assessment (scores).
+- Basic information (title, language, date, keywords, country, author, audience, applicability area, educational framework); - Description (including reason, purpose and a summary); - List of resources; - Assessment (scores);

-In line with the STEAMonEdu project bottom-up approach, the Guide is the result of the involvement of stakeholders (teachers, educators, researchers, policy-makers, education authorities, career consultants, content producers etc.) willing to contribute towards the 2020 EU target of inspiring more of young people to specialize in STEM during their education in order to undertake scientific and technical careers, motivating a multi-disciplinary STE(A)M approach, addressing gender gaps and stereotypes in STEM programmes and supporting educator preparation for this educational reform movements.
+In line with the STE(A)MonEdu project bottom-up approach, the Guide is the result of the involvement of stakeholders (teachers, educators, researchers, policy-makers, education authorities, career consultants, content producers etc.) willing to contribute towards the 2020 EU target of inspiring more of young people to specialize in STEM during their education in order to undertake scientific and technical careers, motivating a multi-disciplinary STE(A)M approach, addressing gender gaps and stereotypes in STEM programmes and supporting educator preparation for this educational reform movements.

-The second and final version of the Guide will be the result of crowdsourcing and collaboration among the STEAMonEdu community members and it will summarize and evaluate good and not so good STE(A)M education practices, based on local and regional initiatives that support STEM and STE(A)M education.
-It will also contain suggestions for improvement and transfer based upon researchers' work and comments on forums by the STEAMonEdu community members.
+The Guide is the result of crowdsourcing and collaboration among the STE(A)MonEdu community members and it summarizes and evaluate good and not so good STE(A)M education practices, based on local and regional initiatives that support STEM and STE(A)M education.
+It contains also suggestions for improvement and transfer based upon researchers' work and comments on forums by the STE(A)MonEdu community members.